I just want to do my best to brighten patients' days and let them know I'm here for them.

 Your care team works together closely, communicating and collaborating often to be sure you receive the most comprehensive and efficient care.
 The group may include surgical, medical, radiation and gynecological oncologists; surgeons and reconstructive surgeons; diagnostic radiologists and pathologists.
 A specially trained support staff joins them in delivering your care for vaginal cancer.

 MD Anderson treats more women each year with this complex type of cancer than most oncologists in the nation.
 This gives us a level of experience and expertise that is rare and translates to more successful outcomes for many women with vaginal cancer.

 Surgery often is one of the methods used to treat vaginal cancer.
 Our skilled surgeons – who include some of the top reconstructive surgeons in the country – are known for innovative techniques and excellent outcomes.

 We consider your quality of life one of our top priorities.
 That's why we offer the most advanced surgical methods for vaginal cancer, including procedures that allow some women to keep the ability to have children.

 We're constantly researching newer, safe, more-advanced vaginal cancer treatments.
 This translates to a number of clinical trials of new treatments for vaginal cancer.

 And at MD Anderson you're surrounded by the strength of one of the nation's largest and most experienced comprehensive cancer centers, which has all the support and wellness services needed to treat the whole person – not just the disease.

-- Innovative vaginal cancer surgery methods; techniques that allow some women to keep the ability to have children, including trachelectomy
+We use innovative vaginal cancer surgery methods and techniques that allow some women to keep the ability to have children, including trachelectomy.